-Histograms of the errors before and after linear correction can be compared in Fig. 2.
-It is interesting to contrast the width of the corrected distribution (about 0.02Å) with the typical measurement errors on lattice constants, which are considered to be an order of magnitude smaller (about 0.001Å, see Section 4.1).
+see section 4.1).
 One has thus to face the fact that, even after a linear correction, the B3LYP DFA cannot predict the reference data within their uncertainty range.

-3.1.2 From deterministic calculations to random errors

-Considering the very small uncertainty on lattice constants, the errors in the $E{LC,B3LYP}$ set can be mainly attributed to the method's inability to reproduce reference data, and decomposed in Fig. 1 into predictable/systematic and unpredictable/random contributions.
+3.1.2.
+From Deterministic Calculations to Random Errors.
+Considering the very small uncertainty on lattice constants, the errors in the $E{\rm LC,B3LY P}$ set can be mainly attributed to the method's inability to reproduce reference data and can be decomposed in Figure 1 into predictable/systematic and unpredictable/random contributions.
 In the following, we will refer to the random part of method inadequacy as method inadequacy error, the systematic part being addressed through corrections.

-The method inadequacy error has a randomlike trace as a function of lattice constant value (Fig. 1 (b)), despite the fact that the model chemistry (i.e. method and basis set) calculations are deterministic.
+The method inadequacy error has a random-like trace as a function of lattice constant value (Figure 1b), despite the fact that the model chemistry (i.e., method and basis set) calculations are deterministic.
 This is not truly a random process, in the sense that repeated calculations with a model chemistry for the same systems would provide the same values, but its variation with the lattice constant value is practically unpredictable without doing the calculation.
 Moreover, for a given basis set, this random contribution is irreducible without changing the DFA or splitting the reference data set (if it appears heterogeneous).